tbwa233/PolyCL/README.md

 <br>

 PolyCL follows a two-stage process: (1) self-supervised pre-training using contrastive learning with one of three example selection strategies (PolyCL-S, PolyCL-O, or PolyCL-M), where the encoder learns discriminative, task-relevant features from unlabeled data; and (2) supervised fine-tuning, where a decoder is added and the full model is trained on a small set of labeled images using Dice loss to predict segmentation masks.

+## Code
+The code has been written in Python using the PyTorch framework.
+Training requries a GPU.